barathkeydraft/keytrak/prd_V1.md

 FR-ADMIN-004: Admins should be able to create, edit, and delete employees.
 FR-ADMIN-005: Admins should be able to assign roles to employees.
 FR-ADMIN-006: Admins should be able to view all tasks.

+3.1.6 Attendance Module:

+FR-ATTENDANCE-001: Employees must be able to log in and log out for the day via the system interface.
+FR-ATTENDANCE-002: The system must capture the timestamp of login and logout.
+FR-ATTENDANCE-003: Each login and logout entry must capture the employee’s geographical location (latitude and longitude).
+FR-ATTENDANCE-004: The front-end must display the most recent login and logout time along with the captured location.
+FR-ATTENDANCE-005: The system must prevent multiple logins without logging out first.
+FR-ATTENDANCE-006: Logged-in employees can see a message like:
+“You logged in at 9:10 AM from [Location Name / Lat, Long]” “You logged out at 5:12 PM from [Location Name / Lat, Long]”

 3.2 Non-Functional Requirements: